How Much Alcohol Do We Drink in Louisiana After the Pandemic?

 Here's what we know for sure.
 A lot of alcohol is consumed in Louisiana.
 I can also attest to the generality that people from Louisiana are talented (??) when it comes to drinking.
 I happen to have had first-hand experience with this.
 After all, what other state comes up with signature drinks so lethal they name them after things that can really kill them like hand grenades and hurricanes?
 We're a state that tends to celebrate debauchery, at least more openly, than they do elsewhere.
 Mardi Gras, hello?

 In short, we can say with certainty that alcohol consumption increased, dramatically, in Louisiana since the beginning of the pandemic.
 An increased tolerance level of 43% is crazy... and as I'm sure you know, the higher your tolerance, the more one has to imbibe to create the same effect.
-Now we know why liquor stores were considered 'essential' in Louisiana.
+I guess there's a reason why liquor stores were labeled 'essential' during all the COVID lockdowns a few years ago.